Saturday, May 2, 2009

 Pioneer Nurses of West Virginia, the first online to honor the Pioneer Nurses of West Virginia, is in conjunction with my other West Virginia sites that memorialize our ancestors, as well as the history of West Virginia.

-Also included here are the nurses from West Virginia who served in wars, from the Civil War through the Korean War.
+Also included here are the nurses from

 But this site will NOT be limited to only those nurses (pre-1935) who were "registered."
 There were MANY early nurses who practiced as nurses but were never licensed.
 Some graduated from organized schools of nursing and others studied under a physician.
 Legally, if they didn't get a license when it became a requirement, they weren't registered nurses - - but they were, indeed, nurses.
 They will be included in a separate section.